Training Generative Adversarial Networks in One Stage: Introduction

 Training Asymmetric GANs {is} more tricky since we can no longer copy the gradients derived from the {discriminator} to the generator.
 To this end, we carefully look into the composition of the discriminator's gradients.
 We discover that, the gradients derived from the different adversarial terms, in reality, preserve their proportions within the total gradients from the last layer all the way back to the first layer of discriminator.
 This interesting property of gradients, in turn, provides us with a feasible solution to decompose the gradients of the different adversarial terms and then to update the discriminator and generator, enabling the one-stage training of Asymmetric GANs.
 Finally, we unify the two classes of GANs, and show that Symmetric GANs, in fact, can be treated as a degenerate case of Asymmetric GANs.

 Our contribution is therefore a general one-stage training scheme, readily applicable to various GAN variants including both Symmetric and Asymmetric GANs.
-Computational analysis backed up with experimental results on several datasets and network architectures demonstrate that, the proposed OSGANs achieve a {solid} $1.5\times$ speedup over the vanilla adversarial training strategy, {regardless of the network architecture of generator and discriminator}.
+Computational analysis backed up with experimental results on several datasets and network architectures demonstrate that, the proposed OSGANs achieve a {solid} $1.5\times$ speedup over the vanilla adversarial training strategy.